briannicholls/iDid-backend/README.md

 ## Development

-Run `rails s` to start the app on port 3000.
+Run `rails s -p 3000` to start the app on port 3000.